(photos by Chris Stehno or Levente Borvak)

 "This tribute is totally unexpected and very humbling.

 "My years at UD were the best years of my life, and I always felt that I was the fortunate one in having the privilege — and the challenge! — of working with our exceptional students.
 The successes that the music program had during those years (and there were many successes) were due in great part to their enthusiasm and dedication.
 Together we were able to continually expand the presence of music on campus, and also to add a concentration in music for those wanting more academic credit for their study and participation.

 "For many years the concentration was sufficient to meet the need, and I thought that would always be the case.
 However, it seems that now both current and prospective students are requesting more.
 As a result, the university will soon be offering a Bachelor of Arts in Music.
 Our B.A. in Music will bring in those students who definitely want our superior academics while choosing music as their major study.

 "I look forward to the future!" - Marilyn Walker (2019)

 Walker’s deep commitment to quality, unity and prayerful treatment of sacred music was a unique and precious gift that she gave generously and tirelessly for years.
 Her example of stewardship and dedication is inspiring; we can show our appreciation with our support of her named endowment fund, which will build the music program and music major at UD.
 Your gift is deeply appreciated.

-To make a gift to Marilyn's endowment, please click on the button below and in the drop down menu, select "Marilyn Walker Endowment for Music."
+To make a gift to Marilyn's endowment, please click on the button below and in the drop down menu, select "Other" and type in "Marilyn Walker Endowment for Music."